Glimpse/StickerApp/README.md

 * Kind: Username with password, ID: DOCKER
   - Stores the Azure Container Registry user id and secret needed to push images to the registry.
 * Kind: Secret text, ID: ACR
-  - Stores the Docker secret that is needed by Kunernetes to deploy images from the registry.
+  - Stores the Docker secret that is needed by Kubernetes to deploy images from the registry.

 3. Create the pipeline and add the script.
 To do this, under New Item, enter a name and choose to create Pipeline.